 « Previous Page

-The overuse or abuse of alcohol (alcoholism) or other drugs is
+The overuse or misuse of alcohol (alcoholism) or other drugs is

 or worsen many medical problems and can destroy families and lives.